hankhank10/music-screen-api/README.md

 # Displaying Spotify Codes or Using Spotify Album Art

-To display a Spotify Code or use Spotify album art instead of that loaded on to your Sonos system for the playing song, you need to insstall spotipy ([https://pypi.org/project/spotipy/](https://pypi.org/project/spotipy/)) a Spotify Developer account ([Information here](https://developer.spotify.com/)), as well as adding your Client_ID and client_SECRET into the `sonos_settings.py` file you need to set the `show_spotify_code` and/or `show_spotify_albumart` to True as below:
+To display a Spotify Code or use Spotify album art instead of that loaded on to your Sonos system for the playing song, you need to install spotipy ([https://pypi.org/project/spotipy/](https://pypi.org/project/spotipy/)) and setup a Spotify Developer account ([Information here](https://developer.spotify.com/)), as well as adding your Spotify API Client_ID and Spotify API client_SECRET into the `sonos_settings.py` file, you also need to set the `show_spotify_code` and/or `show_spotify_albumart` to True as below:
 ```
 #Spotify API Details
 spotify_client_id = ""